tiwanari/learn-on-twitter/README.md

     * `Edit > Trigger`.

 ## Learning Data Sources
-* [TED|https://www.ted.com/]: The talk shown at the top of the index page.
+* [TED](https://www.ted.com/): The talk shown at the top of the index page.

 # Todos
+Refer to Issues to see the latest Todo list.

 * Make several options for learning data source.
 * Use Google Spreadsheet as a configuration file.
     * Keep usernames and data sources each user wants to use.